MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-server-infrastructure.md

 ## Create the User Authentication template

-Next, configure a custom client-server authentication template.
+In this procedure, you configure a custom client-server authentication template.
 This template is required because you want to improve the certificate’s overall security by selecting upgraded compatibility levels and choosing the Microsoft Platform Crypto Provider.
 This last change lets you use the TPM on the client computers to secure the certificate.
 For an overview of the TPM, see [Trusted Platform Module Technology Overview](https://docs.microsoft.com/windows/device-security/tpm/trusted-platform-module-overview).

-**To configure the User Authentication template**
+**Procedure:**

 1. On the CA, open Certification Authority.